SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 Caveat Emptor means “let the buyer beware”.
 One might think the outlay of hundreds of thousands of Dollars, Euros, Pounds or millions of Renminbi or Roubles would make most buyers more inquisitive.
 Bizarrely, this is not always the case.

-What happens when a new arrival to Thailand reads articles discussing a law firm which has been raided?
+What happens when a new arrival to Phuket reads articles discussing a law firm which has been raided?
 Or hears a news item about a group of foreigners who have had their day in court, but lost in their attempt to defend a complex ownership structure?

 Every story they hear about illegal ownership then becomes wrong in their eyes, and every other foreigner they meet who buys a property through a Thai company with nominee shareholders perpetuates a false confirmation bias.

 Jim Thompson was the American credited with reviving the silk industry in Thailand.
 He first travelled to Thailand in 1945, and like many who visit the country, ended up spending the rest of his life here.
-In later years, he designed and constructed a house on the Khlong Saen Saep, which was an architectural marvel inits day, and as a museum remains one of the most popular tourist attractions in Bangkok.
-At the time, however, he owned it.
+In later years, he designed and constructed a house on the Khlong Saen Saep, which was an architectural marvel in its day, and as a museum remains one of the most popular tourist attractions in Bangkok.
+At the time, however, he owned it as a freehold.
 He bought the land and he put a house on it.
+But just three years after Jim Thompson’s mysterious disappearance, in 1970, foreigners have not been allowed to own land.

-English language newspapers, forum sand chat rooms have been cautioning readers for years not to be fooled into illegal property purchases, but many still choose to ignore the warning.
-While there are also those who are “fresh off the boat” and receiving bad advice, very few English-speakers are completely oblivious to the fact that they cannot own villas or land in Thailand as a foreigner.
+Foreign tourists have been flocking to Phuket for decades now, and throughout that time English language newspapers, forums and chat rooms have been cautioning readers for years not to be fooled into illegal property purchases.
+But many still choose to ignore the warning.
+While there are also those who are “fresh off the boat” and receiving bad advice, very few English-speakers are completely oblivious to the fact that they cannot own land and villas in Phuket as a foreigner.

 There does not appear to be a comparable social network campaign in either Russian or Mandarin to inform people about the laws regarding foreign land ownership.
 It is possible that one reason why this information has not reached the Russian or Chinese blogospheres is that those writing online about Phuket Property did not experience the last crackdown, and are not familiar with the letter vs. the spirit of the law.
 Instead, the buyers – and perhaps the bloggers, too – are relying on the advice of individuals who are either oblivious to the facts, or incentivised not to tell the whole story.

-The Legal Culture in Russia and China
+The Legal Culture in Russia and China for Buying Real Estate

 We mentioned above that Thai Property Law is rooted in a cultural attachment to land remaining in Thai hands.
 What we have learned from speaking with Russians and Chinese in Phuket is that, in their cultures, lawyers are usually not involved when buying or selling a property back home.